 Audit logs record chronological documentation of any activities that could have affected a particular operation or event.
 Data typically includes resources accessed, destination and source addresses, and a timestamp and login information for the person who accessed the resources.

-Some of the data is to support the metrics collection specified in the Reference Model section 4: Infrastructure Capabilities, Metrics and Catalogue.
+Some of the data is to support the metrics collection specified in the Section 4 “Infrastructure Capabilities, Metrics and Catalogue” of the Reference Model [1].

 Logs have multiple operational uses including for: